gyanendrol9/mmocr-pipeline/README.md

 Supports tasks: "det" and "recog"

+To prepare for a new dataset, place the data preparation code in the mmocr-pipeline/dataset_lib folder.

 #### prepare params
 If multi is defined and not None, the given images and annotations are used alongside split percentages to get training, testing and validation datasets.
 If not, then the rest of the params are processed.